 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Time Warner.
-Learn how to maximize your investment income and get "The 3 DOW Stocks Dividend Investors Need."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.